locuslab/convmixer/README.md

 # Patches Are All You Need? 🤷
 This repository contains an implementation of ConvMixer for the ICLR 2022 submission ["Patches Are All You Need?"](https://openreview.net/forum?id=TVHS5Y4dNvM) by Asher Trockman and Zico Kolter.

+🔎 New: Check out [this repository](https://github.com/locuslab/convmixer-cifar10) for training ConvMixers on CIFAR-10.

 ### Code overview
 The most important code is in `convmixer.py`.
 We trained ConvMixers using the `timm` framework, which we copied from [here](http://github.com/rwightman/pytorch-image-models).